 Upon receipt of telephonic or telegraphic notice, such notice subsequently confirmed in writing by registered or certified mail, or upon receipt of written notice by registered or certified mail, by the Bond Insurer from the Trustee, as Paying Agent or any owner of a Series 2001 Bond the payment of an insured amount for which is then due, that such required payment has not been made, the Bond Insurer on the due date of such payment or within one business day after receipt of notice of such nonpayment, whichever is later, will make a deposit of funds, in an account with State Street Bank and Trust Company, N.A., in New York, New York, or its successor, sufficient for the payment of any such insured amounts which are then due.
-Upon presentment and surrender of such Series 2001 Bonds or presentment of such other proof of ownership of the Series 2001 Bonds, together with any appropriate instruments of assignment to evidence the assignment of the insured amounts due on the Series 2001 Bonds as are paid by the Bond Insurer, and appropriate instruments to effect the appointment of insured amounts on the Series 2001 Bonds, such instruments being in a form satisfactory to State Street Bank and Trust Company, N.A., State Street Bank and Trust Company, N.A. shall disburse to such owners or the Paying Agent payment of the insured amounts due on such Series 2001 Bonds, less any amount held by the Paying Agent for the payment of the insured amounts of the insured amounts due on such Series 2001 Bonds, less any amount held by the Paying Agent for the payment of such insured amounts due on such Series 2001 Bonds, less any amount held by the Paying Agent for the payment of such insured amounts due on such Series 2001 Bonds, less any amount held by the Paying Agent for the payment of such insured amounts and legally available therefor.
+Upon presentment and surrender of such Series 2001 Bonds or presentment of such other proof of ownership of the Series 2001 Bonds, together with any appropriate instruments of assignment to evidence the assignment of the insured amounts due on the Series 2001 Bonds as are paid by the Bond Insurer, and appropriate instruments to effect the appointment of the Bond Insurer as agent for such owners of the Series 2001 Bonds in any legal proceeding related to payment of insured amounts on the Series 2001 Bonds, such instruments being in a form satisfactory to State Street Bank and Trust Company, N.A., State Street Bank and Trust Company, N.A. shall disburse to such owners or the Paying Agent payment of the insured amounts due on such Series 2001 Bonds, less any amount held by the Paying Agent for the payment of such insured amounts and legally available therefor.